Prashant2204/nukeys/README.md

    - This project uses mongoDB, a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL              database program, MongoDB uses JSON-like documents with schemata.

 - Python
-   - This project uses Python, an interpreted high-level programming language for general-purpose programming and used to write the          logic of this game, which is included within .py files.
+   - This project uses Python, an interpreted high-level programming language for general-purpose programming and used to write the          logic of this app, which is included within .py files.

 - HTML
    - This project uses HTML, the standard mark-up language used to build website layout, which is included within the .html files.